daltonh/arb/doc/content/simulation_setup/index.md

 }}
 ```

-String code allows more flexibility in coding arb, and will be employed more in the template files.
-Looping is possible now using (for example);
+String code allows more flexibility in coding arb, but is (probably) for more advanced uses.
+For example looping is possible using string code;
 ```arb
 {{
   my $code = '';